William B. Cassidy, Senior Editor | Feb 13, 2014 9:44AM EST

 “If the door is opened, we’re alerted by e-mail and by phone,” he said.
 “We know the temperature and variation, the battery level and where it is at all times.”
 The box also eliminates the need to use dry ice to cool smaller loads.

-Approval for use of the containers in air cargo operations is still pending, but Odom said there is plenty of room to deploy them over-the-road.
-“The primary verticals are life sciences, health care, biotech, pharmaceuticals, medical surgical supplies and vaccines,” he said, pointing out that using Cold Box containers, Averitt could ship different products with different temperature requirements in the same trailer.
+Approval for use of the pallet shippers in air cargo operations is still pending, but Odom said there is plenty of room to deploy them over-the-road.
+“The primary verticals are life sciences, health care, biotech, pharmaceuticals, medical surgical supplies and vaccines,” he said, pointing out that using Cold Box shipper, Averitt could ship different products with different temperature requirements in the same trailer.

 The Cold Box uses a forced-air heating and cooling system powered by a rechargeable battery system.
 The container holds temperatures ranging from 10 degrees below zero to 140 degrees Fahrenheit for more than 150 hours and can be recharged from a standard power outlet, according to Averitt.
 The units are designed for dual 40- by 48-inch pallets, and stand about 82 inches high.